wgeorge1990/atl-web-102918/22-intro-fp/README.md

 > In general, programming languages impose restrictions on the ways in which
 > computational elements can be manipulated.
 Elements with the fewest
 > restrictions are said to have first-class status.
-> Some of the "rights andf privileges are":
+> Some of the "rights and privileges are":
-> * Named by variables,
+> * Named by / stored in variables,
-> * Passed as arguments to procedures,
+> * Passed as arguments to functions or methods,
-> * Returned as the results of procedures,
+> * Returned as the results of functions or methods,
 > * Included in data structures.